-Figure 10.
-Path Remapping Dialog Box
+Figure 3-3 Path Remapping Dialog Box

 For each prefix listed in the Prefix list, there is an ordered set of substitutions used to find a real file.
 By default, path remapping is initialized so that "." is mapped to the current directory.
-The Substitution Set for '.': list shows the substitution list for the currently highlighted item in the Prefix list.
+The Substitution Set for '.' list shows the substitution list for the currently highlighted item in the Prefix list.
+The Prefix list represents where the source file(s) used to be and the Substitution Set indicates where the source file(s) are currently.
 You can perform the following operations through the Path Remapping dialog box:

-- To view the substitution set for a different prefix, click that prefix. - To add a new prefix, enter the new value in the Value: field below the Prefix list and click the Add button.
+- To view the substitution set for a different prefix, click that prefix. - To add a new prefix, enter the new value in the Value field below the Prefix list and click the Add button.
 A new substitution set is created with the prefix name as the first element.
 Click on this element to highlight it.

 Next, type the desired substitution in the Value field below the Substitution Set list and insert it by clicking on either the Insert Before button or the Insert After button.